 The educational potential goes far beyond caterpillars and butterflies.
 3D printing, ants creating tunnels, tadpoles turning into frogs, plants growing, petri dish bacteria growth, capturing mold growth, life cycle of a fruit fly, cloud formations, building projects and many more.

 This tutorial is wordy but the project is simple.
 If you have questions at any point, please contact us.
 All you really need is a time lapse camera, a caterpillar and an environment for nature to work its magic.
-The Brinno TLC 200 Pro camera is perfect for projects like this.
+The Brinno TLC 200 Pro is a decent choice or more suited and advanced Afidus ATL-200S with the macro zoom for projects like this.
+With either of these two camera brand systems the basis will still apply.

 Once you have your caterpillar source, find a suitable environment, preferably something with flat glass sides.
 A small aquarium would be perfect, I used a square glass vase.
 You will need a cover (window screen, cloth), something breathable.
 Keep in mind, caterpillars like to climb to the highest point before they spin a cocoon or molt into a chrysalis.
 Whatever you choose for a cover may end up being in your shot.